 11. In 2019, New York was the metropolitan area with the highest percentage of renting households (27%).

 It is expected that the Big Apple has the highest percentage of renting households, as it is a city where most of its population wasn’t born there.
-As expected, Los Angeles follows New York with 24%.
+Rental statistics show that Los Angeles follows New York with 24%.
 San Diego and Miami share third place, with 21% of renting households.
 Also, San Jose is fourth with 20%, based on 2019 research.

 Renters Insurance Cost